Arxcis/adventofcode2018/README.md

 Rules:
 * One file per language per day.
 * Every solution-file is named 'main' (e.g main.py, main.go, main.ru, main.js, main.cs, ....)
-* You may look at each others solution, or you can do it on your own.
+* You may look at each others solutions, or you can do it on your own.
 Pick your challange.

 # Solution matrix